Drazzizzi/Plex-Discord-Media-Updates/README.md

 These are additional variables along with their default values.

 `lookback_period = "24h"` - Media added since this long ago will be listed.
 It can be configured to be a set amount of minutes, hours, days, or weeks.
-Format: `4m`, `3h`, `2d`, and `1w` respectively correspond to 4 minutes, 3 hours, 2 days, and 1 week.
+Format/Examples: `"4m"`, `"3h"`, `"2d"`, and `"1w"` are all separately available options that respectively correspond to 4 minutes, 3 hours, 2 days, and 1 week.

 > Note: Don't set this to be too long or some of the media in these lists will be skipped.